LawrenceEzealor/SmartContract-Review/Review/ReverseRegistrarReview.md

 ### CONTRACT FUNCTONALITIES
 ### - Importations
-Importing files into contracts in solidity enables the utilization of external libraries, interfaces, or other contracts within one's contract as this promotes code security and efficiency, reusability, modularity and collaboration
+Importing files into contracts in solidity enables the utilization of external libraries, interfaces, or other contracts within one's contract as this promotes code security and efficiency, reusability, modularity and collaboration.

 #### Examples of how the imports are used